 Medicare Supplement Plan G in California is rapidly growing in popularity amongst people who are newly eligible for health insurance coverage under the Federal Medicare Program.

-These are five reasons that is true:
+These are four reasons that is true:

 - Of all Medicare Supplement plans available for new enrollees, Medicare Supplement Plan G covers the most benefits.